awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

    1. In the **Environment account connections** page, choose **Request to connect**\.
 **Note**
-Verify that the account ID listed in the **Environment account connection** page heading matches your pre\-identified environment account ID\.
+Verify that the account ID that's listed in the **Environment account connection** page heading matches your pre\-identified environment account ID\.

    1. In the **Request to connect** page, in the **Environment role** section, select **Existing service role** and the name of the service role that you created for the environment\.